Chesapeake Personal Injury Lawyer FAQs

 Insurance Policy Limits and Your Settlement

 Settlement amounts are based on both the damage done and the severity of the injuries sustained.
-Another major factor?
-Policy limits.
+Another influencing factor?
+Car insurance policy limits.
 These caps set by the insurance company limit the size of the settlement they are willing to pay.
 Agreed to in the insurance policy purchased by the insured, policy limits often represent the ceiling for settlement negotiations.
 Even if your claim is less than the policy limit, insurance companies make low-ball settlement offers at first.
 A lawyer can help you negotiate a fair settlement.

 Types of Compensation that May Be Available